rdwatters/ryan-at-confab/content/post/day-2.md

 date: 2017-06-09
 tags: [levar,seo,scaling content]
 attendees: []
-description: Day 2 of Confab started with a riveting keynote from Levar Burton on fight against illiteracy, the power of education, and why everyone should be reading.
+description: Day 2 of Confab started with a riveting keynote from Levar Burton on the fight against illiteracy, the power of education, and why everyone should be reading.
 Breakout session topics included coaching success, large-scale content projects, human-centered SEO, and content strategy for startups and small businesses.
 ---

 ## Storytelling in the Modern Age (Keynote)